AnadeOre/LaTeX-Guide/Guide/2- Document Formats.md

 \end{environment name}
 ```

 And yes, you guessed right, `%` in latex is used for comments in the code.
-If we wanna use the symbol '%' what you do for LaTeX to render it is writen it as `\%`.
+If we wanna use the symbol '%' what you do for LaTeX to render it is written it as `\%`.

 #### The document environment